Arcane rules in both the Senate and the House, combined with partisan gridlock, make our Congress woefully ineffective.

 Given the many intentional, constitutional obstacles to passing a law, our Congress has nevertheless opted to adopt several additional obstacles, which are unnecessary from a constitutional standpoint, and which serve to only further slowdown or block Congressional action.
 Proponents argue that these extra limits are necessary to protect minority rights (in the case of the Senate’s filibuster and other procedural roadblocks) or a minority of the majority party (in the case of certain House rules).
 However, the simple fact is that our Congress has become muscle-bound and incapable of acting on even the most basic functions of governance.

-When we hear that Americans are fed up with Congress, one of the principle complaints is that Congress cannot act, cannot actually do anything.
+When we hear that Americans are fed up with Congress, one of the principal complaints is that Congress cannot act, cannot actually do anything.
 Congress seems to spend all its time in endless arguing while legislating little of substance.

 At the same time, often because Congress is unable or unwilling to act, presidents of both parties have issued Executive Orders to accomplish things that Congress won’t.
 Presidents will always claim that they are acting within their constitutional authority or they are merely providing the necessary administrative details to implement laws that Congress has already passed.
 Be that as it may, we have witnessed the gradual accumulation of presidential power and authority at the expense of Congress, with loud complaints by whichever political party does not currently hold the White House.